Gill Netting (image © Seafish)

 Problems associated with gill netting

 Because gill nets are set to fish and then left, there is scope for mobile fishing gear to be pulled through set nets even despite the best efforts of fishermen to communicate the net positions.
-This not only damages the mobile gear, but often results in the loss of the net.
+This often results in the loss of part or all of the net.
 Practices such as wreck netting and netting over rocky reefs can also result in snagged or lost nets.
 Lost nets can continue to fish and are often termed ‘ghost nets’.
 They pose a real threat to marine life.
 The length of time they continue to fish depends on many factors, though fishermen argue that strong currents will roll the nets until they are no longer a threat.
 More evidence is needed to support this.

 Another issue with gill nets is the risk to larger marine animals such as dolphins, porpoises, sharks, rays and seals.
 Monofilament nets are very difficult to see when they are in the water, and large predators can get accidentally caught in the nets.
 The scale of this problem has been highlighted by Cornwall Wildlife Trusts Marine Strandings Network in 2015, 96 dead cetaceans were found washed up on Cornish beaches, 12% of these were shown to have evidence of accidental bycatch and drowning in fishing nets.
 Acoustic deterrent devices known as ‘pingers’ have been developed to significantly reduce the risk of bycatch by emitting a regular sonic noise which scares cetaceans (dolphins, porpoises and whales) away from nets.
 Use of pingers is now a legal requirement for all netting vessels over 10m in length, however smaller vessels are not yet required to use pingers.
 This is in part because the large pingers currently used on offshore vessels are so loud there are concerns that if these were to be used inshore it could potentially displace cetaceans from important feeding areas.
 Cornwall Wildlife Trust has trialled smaller, less problematic pinger devices on inshore nets, which resulted in successfully reducing cetacean activity around nets by around 80% Bannana Pinger Report These 'bannana' pingers are available from British company, Fishtek Marine.